 What is NHEC doing to expand broadband access to its members?

-Through NH Broadband, NHEC is working with strategic partners to identify local, state, and federal funding opportunities and evaluating different pathways to provide high speed internet service.
+Through NH Broadband, NHEC is working with strategic partners to identify local, state, and federal funding opportunities and evaluate different pathways to provide high-speed internet service to our members.
 In December 2020, NHEC completed its first fiber to the home networks.
-These networks made high speed internet available to nearly 1000 members in parts of Lempster, Colebrook, Clarksville and Stewartstown.
+These networks made high-speed internet available to nearly 1,000 members in parts of Lempster, Colebrook, Clarksville and Stewartstown.
 These projects were funded by a grant from the Connecting New Hampshire Emergency Broadband Expansion Program and are the first steps towards a larger goal of ensuring all NHEC members have access to high speed internet.